 Does EMOTIV Offer Computational Neuroscience Solutions?

-The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for academic research within computational neuroscience.
+The EMOTIV EPOC X headset provides professional-grade brain data for academic research within computational neuroscience.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for understanding memory behavior.
 The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for research professionals.